Spatially-resolved H$\alpha$ and ionizing photon production efficiency in the lensed galaxy MACS1149-JD1 at a redshift of 9.11: Introduction

 \section{Introduction}

-The quest for the first galaxies that reionized the Universe at redshifts 6 to 10, during the so-called Epoch of Reionization (EoR), is one of the main goals of the \textit{James Webb Space Telescope} (JWST, \citealt{Gardner+23}).
-Already in its first year of operations, JWST has pushed the limits of our knowledge of galaxy formation in the early universe, well into the EoR.
+The quest for the first galaxies that reionized the Universe at redshifts six to 10 during the so-called Epoch of Reionization (EoR) is one of the main goals of the \textit{James Webb Space Telescope} (JWST; \citealt{Gardner+23}).
+Already in its first year of operation, JWST has pushed the limits of our knowledge of galaxy formation in the early universe well into the EoR.
 In addition to photometrically identified galaxy candidates up to $z$\,$\sim$\,16 \citep{Adams+23,Donnan+23,Finkelstein+23,Harikane+23a,Perez-Gonzalez+23b}, a large number of galaxies have already been spectroscopically confirmed at redshifts above six and up to a redshift of 13.2 \citep{Arrabal-Haro+23, Boyett+23, Bunker+23, Curtis-Lake+23, Fujimoto+23, Matthee+23, Williams+23}.
 While most sources at those redshifts are star-forming galaxies (SFGs), active galactic nuclei (AGNs) less massive than the already known $z$\,$>$\,6 quasars \citep{Yang+23} have also been detected through the presence of broad H$\beta$ lines \citep{Harikane+23b,Kocevski+23,Larson+23,Maiolino+23b, Maiolino+23a}.
 The study of the nature of these EoR sources and their contribution to the reionization of the Universe is now possible thanks to JWST.
-Deep rest-frame ultraviolet (UV) imaging combined with the spectroscopy of hydrogen Balmer emission lines provides the opportunity to directly measure the ionizing flux, and therefore establish accurate measurements of key quantities like the instantaneous star formation rate (SFR), the UV luminosity function, and the ionizing photon production efficiency ($\zeta_\mathrm{ion}$).
+Deep rest-frame ultraviolet imaging combined with the spectroscopy of hydrogen Balmer emission lines provides an opportunity to directly measure the ionizing flux and therefore establish accurate measurements of key quantities, such as the instantaneous star-formation rate (SFR), the UV luminosity function, the ionizing photon production efficiency ($\zeta_\mathrm{ion}$), and the escape fraction ($f_\mathrm{esc}$).